 - To effect and promote the coordination of professional services necessary for proper estate planning.

 - To improve the understanding, knowledge and skill of the member professional groups in their efforts on behalf of their clients and in appreciation of each specialized service.

 - To raise the standards of cooperation between the professional groups for more effective application and employment of professional services in behalf of public interest.

-- To promote and encourage the appropriate use of the professional services available from the different groups comprising the membership of the Council.
+- To promote and encourage the appropriate use of the professional services available from the different groups comprising the membership of this Council.

-If you would like to join the Council, please click here to find a printable application form that can be filled in and returned to us.
+If you would like to join the Council, please click here for an application form.
+The application form may also be found in our Document Library.
 Our mailing address is: NMEPC, P.O.
 Box 2598, Midland, MI 48641-2598.
 Dues for the entire 2020-21 program year are $125.
-Applications submitted during the year will have reduced dues depending on the date received.
+Applications submitted during the year will have prorated dues depending on the date received.

 If you have any questions, please contact us at firstname.lastname@example.org.
 Thank you.